A Static Optimality Transformation with Applications to Planar Point Location: Introduction

 \subsection{{1-D} History}

-Comparison-based predecessor search constitutes one of the oldest problems in computer science.
-Geometrically viewed, the task is as follows: we are given a partition of the line into $n$ intervals, and for each query point we must find the interval that contains it.
-The classic solution is to use binary search in order to answer each query in time $O(\log n)$.
+Comparison-based predecessor search constitutes one of the oldest problems in computer science: given a set $S$ from a totally ordered universe $U$, we would like to construct a data structure for answering \emph{predecessor queries}.
+In such a query, we are given an element $x \in U$, and we need to return the largest $y \in S$ with $y \leq x$ (or $-\infty$, if no such $y$ exists).
+In the most general \emph{decision-tree} model, we are allowed to evaluate in each step an \emph{arbitrary} function $f: U \rightarrow \{0,1\}$ on $x$, where the choice of $f$ may depend on the outcomes of the previous evaluations.
+The classic solution sorts $S$ during preprocessing and answers queries in $O(\log n)$ steps through binary search, where $n$ denotes the size of $S$.
+Information theoretic arguments imply that any such comparison-based algorithm requires $\Omega(\log n)$ steps in the worst case (see, e.g., Ailon \etal~\cite[Section~2]{AilonChClLiMuSe11} for more details).

 However, the story does not end here.
-Early in the history of computer science, researches realized that for a sufficiently biased distribution of the query results, $o(\log n)$ expected-time queries were possible.
-This insight led to the invention of optimal data structures for the case that the results of the queries were independently drawn from a known fixed distribution.
-Such data structures are known as \emph{optimal trees}, and a wide literature studying their variants and extensions developed~\cite{optimum1,optimum2,optimum3,optimum4,optimum5,optimum6, optimum7, optimum8, optimum9, optimum10, optimum11, optimum12, optimum13, optimum14, optimum15}.
-This optimality is relative to the \emph{entropy} of the probabilities.
-If the probability of each outcome is $p_i$, the entropy $\mathcal{H}$ is defined to be $\sum_i -p_i \log_2 p_i$ and is a lower bound when the searches are drawn independently from a fixed distribution.
+Early in the history of computer science, researchers realized that if the distribution of query outcomes is sufficiently biased, $o(\log n)$ expected-time query processing becomes possible.
+This insight led to the invention of \emph{optimal search trees}.
+These are specialized data structures for the case that the query outcomes are drawn independently from a known fixed distribution, and a wide literature studying their variants and extensions have been developed~\cite{optimum1,optimum2,optimum3,optimum4,optimum5,optimum6, optimum7, optimum8, optimum9, optimum10, optimum11, optimum12, optimum13, optimum14, optimum15}.
+In this context, optimality is characterized by the \emph{entropy} of the distribution: if $p_i$ denotes the probability of the $i$th outcome, the entropy $\mathcal{H}$ is defined as $\sum_i -p_i \log_2 p_i$.
+Information theory~\cite{weaver} shows that $\mathcal{H}$ is a lower bound for the expected number of steps that any comparison-based algorithm needs to answer a predecessor query, assuming that the searches are drawn independently from a fixed distribution (e.g.,~\cite[Claim~2.2]{AilonChClLiMuSe11}).

-All these results required that the distribution, or a suitable approximation thereof, be known in advance.
-This situation changed when Sleator and Tarjan~\cite{splay} introduced \emph{splay trees}.
-These trees have many amazing properties, one of which is known as \emph{static optimality}.
-This means that for any sufficiently long sequence of operations, splay trees are asymptotically as fast as optimal search trees.
-However, splay trees do not need any prior information on the query distribution.
+All the above results require that the distribution, or a suitable approximation thereof, be known in advance.
+This situation changed in 1985, when Sleator and Tarjan~\cite{splay} introduced \emph{splay trees}.
+These trees have many amazing properties, not the least of which is called \emph{static optimality}.
+This means that for any sufficiently long query sequence, splay trees are asymptotically as fast as optimal static search trees.
+For this, splay trees require no prior information on the query distribution.